 We’ve been hopping in and around Cape Town now for the past two months.
-We’ve spent our time gallivanting in and out of cafes, hiking various points, and eating a plethora of extremely delicious food.
+We’ve spent our time traipsing in and out of cafes, hiking various points, and eating a plethora of incredibly delicious food.
 However, there is a side of it that you haven’t seen.
 The side that explains why we are in this gosh darn city so long.

 Luxurious Accommodation in Cape Town at the Tintswalo Atlantic